FOSSEE/online_test/README.rst

  #.
 You may dump the results and user data using the results2csv and
      dump_user_data commands.

+ #.
 The file docs/sample_questions.py is a template that you can use for your own questions.

+ #.
+Sometimes you might be in the situation where you are not hosted as
+    "host.org/exam/"  but as "host.org/foo/exam/" for whatever reason.
+In this case edit "settings.py" and set the "URL_ROOT"  to the root you have to serve at.
+In the above example for "host.org/foo/exam" set URL_ROOT='/foo'.

 Additional commands available
 ==============================